ChenxiSSS/OCf2f/Time Table | Season 2.md

 # Time table for the EchoRoom Season 2

-Here is the host list for Season 2.
+Here is the host table for Season 2.
 The location is always @ *the Pao yue-kong Library, SJTU*.
+During the campus lockdown, we are having all the sessions online.

-## Session 1 | Wed :clock630: 18:30-19:30 :clock730:
+## Session Kiwe | Wed :clock630: 18:30-19:30 :clock730:

 | Date     | Duration    | Room    | Host     | Topic              | Apply ID | Password |
 |----------|-------------|---------|----------|--------------------|----------|----------|